talhajjaj/read01.md/read01.md

 --------- | -----------

 .
-its the **GitHub** site, it will help you to coding a great web page in easy way and it will not take a minute.
+its the **GitHub** site, it will help you to coding a great web page in easy way and it will not take a minute when you open the website it will show you the steps to start working .

  and its give you a choice to put any theme that you like ,and you can publish it for free 👍